Banana Custard Slices

 - Yield : 12 slices

-- To set the slices in, you’ll need a deep tray – I use my square 23cm brownie tin, which is perfect.
-Preheat the oven to 190°C (170°C fan).
-Cut the pastry block in half and on a floured work surface roll each piece out thinly, so that it’s a few cm bigger than the tin you’re going to use.
+2. Cut the pastry block in half and on a floured work surface roll each piece out thinly so that it’s a few cm bigger than the tin you’re going to use.

-- Line a couple of large baking trays with greaseproof paper, and lay a piece of pastry out on each one.
-Place another baking tray on top of each and weight it down with baking beans (this is to stop it puffing up unevenly) and then pop in the oven for 30 minutes, until crisp and golden.
+3. Line a couple of large baking trays with greaseproof paper and lay a piece of pastry out on each one.
+Place another baking tray on top of each and weight it down with baking beans (this is to stop it puffing up unevenly) and then pop in the oven for 30 minutes until crisp and golden.

-- Next, make the custard.
-In a large saucepan, measure out the milk, cream, butter, nutmeg, Sugar and Crumbs Banana Split Icing Sugar and plain white icing sugar.
+5. Next, make the custard.
+In a large saucepan measure out the milk, cream, butter, nutmeg, Sugar and Crumbs Banana Split Natural Flavoured Icing Sugar along withplain white icing sugar.
 Warm gently.

-- While that’s warming up, separate the eggs (you don’t need the whites for this recipe – try using them in a meringue like this) so they’re ready, and in a separate jug, mix together the water and cornflour.
+6. While that’s warming up separate the eggs (you don’t need the whites for this recipe – try using them in a meringue like this) in a separate jug.
+Mix together the water and cornflour.

-- Once the butter has melted in the milk and cream, bring to the boil and then immediately remove from the heat.
+7. Once the butter has melted in the milk and cream, bring to the boil and then immediately remove from the heat.
 Add first the cornflour and then the egg yolks, whisking constantly as you add each ingredient.
-The custard may thicken up immediately, but if it doesn’t, return it to a lower heat, still whisking constantly, and you’ll find it thickens up within a minute or two.
+The custard may thicken up immediately but if it doesn’t, return it to a lower heat, still whisking constantly and you’ll find it thickens up within a minute or two.